OpenDataManchester/Open3P/docs/1_Start_Here/1_2_Key_Concepts.md

 - Usually wrapped in secondary and tertiary packaging

 ## Load
-- Collection of load catalogue broken into destinations and on-the-market packaging for specified reporting periods.
+- Collection of load catalogue broken into destinations and on-the-market packaging for specified reporting periods

 ## Packaging Item
 - A component, complete packaging, or multipack